Scump

-In March 2021, Scump became the first Esport athlete to be sponsored by Oakley.

 Call of Duty esports career

 Call of Duty: Black Ops II (2012–2013 season)

-Scump played for OpTic for the Call of Duty: Black Ops II season.
+Abner played for OpTic for the Call of Duty: Black Ops II season.
 OpTic would take their only 1st-place finish at UMG Chicago, but would never finish outside of the top 10.
 OpTic achieved a 3rd-place finish at the 2013 Call of Duty Championship to finish off the 2012–2013 season.

 Call of Duty: Ghosts (2013–2014 season)

-Scump stayed on OpTic going into the Call of Duty: Ghosts season.
-However, after a 9th-place finish at the MLG Fall Championship and a 13th-place finish at UMG Philadelphia, Scump announced he would be leaving OpTic and joining Team EnVyUs alongside Merk, ProoFy, and Goonjar because of a rivalry with Nadeshot.
-Less than two-weeks after his departure from OpTic, Scump announced that he was leaving Envy and returning to Optic.
+Abner stayed on OpTic going into the Call of Duty: Ghosts season.
+However, after a 9th-place finish at the MLG Fall Championship and a 13th-place finish at UMG Philadelphia, Abner announced he would be leaving OpTic and joining Team EnVyUs alongside Merk, ProoFy, and Goonjar because of a rivalry with Nadeshot.
+Less than two-weeks after his departure from OpTic, Abner announced that he was leaving Envy and returning to Optic.
 He would rejoin the lineup of Nadeshot, MBoZe, and Clayster for the Call of Duty Championship 2014.
 The squad finished 3rd for the second year in a row.
 After that tournament, the team picked up ProoFy to replace MBoZe, who then became captain of OpTic Nation.
 The new team placed in the top eight at UGC Niagara, and was invited to attend the MLG X Games Invitational.
 Here, OpTic advanced all the way through their bracket to face Team Kaliber in the Grand Final.
-OpTic won, and Scump become one of the first gold medalists for Call of Duty.
+OpTic won, and Abner became one of the first gold medalists for Call of Duty.
 The next few events were inconsistent for OpTic, with 4th and 5th placings at Gfinity 3, UMG Dallas, UMG Nashville, and MLG CoD League Season 3 Playoffs.